Specific rules for medical devices

 Safety reporting of device deficiencies and adverse events

-Adverse events and device deficiencies shall be report during the course of any study requiring a permit, and also be summarised in a final report.
-The reporting of adverse events and device deficiencies is important, both for the persons taking part in the study and for future patients.
-Processes for reporting must be in place before the study starts.
+The reporting of adverse events and product defects is important both for the people participating in the study and for future patients.
+Processes for reporting must be developed before the study starts.

-The sponsor has overall responsibility for classifying all adverse events and device deficiencies and for the safety reporting for the clinical study.
-The investigator is responsible for registering and assessing all adverse events and device deficiencies at the trial site on an ongoing basis.
+The sponsor has overall responsibility for safety reporting but the investigator is responsible for registering and assessing all adverse events and device deficiencies at the trial site on an ongoing basis.
 The investigator shall make an assessment of the degree of seriousness and links between the use of the medical device and the adverse event and reports this to the sponsor.

 Medical device perspectives on data collection